BridgesLab/ObesityParticulateTreatment/mgi-analyses/cases/cleaning_comorbidities.md

 ## Purpose

 To analyse the subset of patients with viral or bacterial pneumonia.
 This script is to generate data about comorbidities.
-This script can be found in /nfs/turbo/precision-health/DataDirect/HUM00229632 - Genome-wide associations of bacteria/2024-06-12/cases and was most recently run on Tue Jun 18 21:00:59 2024.
+This script can be found in /nfs/turbo/precision-health/DataDirect/HUM00229632 - Genome-wide associations of bacteria/2024-11-12/cases and was most recently run on Wed Nov 13 10:32:59 2024.

 ``` r